subnub/myDrive/readme.md

 ## Environment Variables

+You can easily create enviroment variables using the built in setup tool 'npm run setup', or manually create the files.

 Create a config folder on the root of the project, and create a file with the name prod.env for the server.
 For the client variables create a .env.production file in the root of the project.

+Docker: If you're using Docker, instead create a file named 'docker-variables.env' on the root of the project.
+You must also include DOCKER=true in the servers enviroment variables.

 Server Environment Variables: